 I like to top mine with slices of banana, blueberries, granola, and nut butter, but the options truly are endless!

 I couldn’t close this post without giving you more recipes featuring… peanut butter!
 I know what it’s like to get on a peanut butter kick, so I have you covered for your next few baking experiments.
 While you’re at it, you have to try the homemade peanut butter ice cream!

 - No-Bake Chocolate Peanut Butter Bars (Vegan, Gluten-Free)

 - Peanut Butter Cookie Dough Banana Ice Cream

 - 1 cup rolled oats (certified gluten-free if GF)

 - 2 tbsp. maple syrup

-- ¼ cup natural peanut butter
+- 3 tbsp. natural peanut butter

-- Divide evenly into 2 mason jars
+- Pour into mason jars or containers to store.

 - Cover and place in fridge for at least 4 hours.
 My recommendation is to leave them in for 8-10 hours